-If you bought the Samsung Galaxy Note 7 in a store and are concerned you can take it back there for more advice.
+If you bought the Samsung Galaxy Note 7 in a store you can return it there for a full refund or an exchange for a different handset.

 US exchange program

-Samsung has outlined a Galaxy Note 7 exchange program in the US, saying it will replace phones with either a new Galaxy Note 7 or a Galaxy S7 Edge and replacement of any Note 7 accessories.
+Samsung has outlined a Galaxy Note 7 exchange program in the US, saying it will replace phones with a Galaxy S7 Edge and replacement of any Note 7 accessories.
 The company is also offering customers a $25 gift card or credit off their carrier bill.

 To begin the exchange process, head to the store where you bought your Note 7, or call 1-800-SAMSUNG.
 While it's good Samsung is acting quickly to exchange phones, the US government is reportedly wary of its efforts as the company didn't go through an official route to initiate the recall.